ibrahimmkhalid/ultralytics/docs/en/integrations/jupyterlab.md

 ### Step 2: Download the YOLO11 Tutorial Notebook

-Next, download the [tutorial.ipynb](https://github.com/ultralytics/ultralytics/blob/main/examples/tutorial.ipynb) file from the Ultralytics GitHub repository.
+Next, download the [tutorial.ipynb](https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/examples/tutorial.ipynb) file from the SFDT_Ibrahim GitHub repository.
 Save this file to any directory on your local machine.

 ### Step 3: Launch JupyterLab